-PhD Student (ABD) Full-Time Certification
+Ph.D.
+Student (ABD) Full-Time Certification

-PhD (ABD) students who are fully engaged in graduate study beyond required course work, registered for fewer than 9 credits of required research (dissertation) hours, and need full time status, may apply for Full-Time Certification.
+Ph.D.
+(ABD) students who are fully engaged in graduate study beyond required course work, registered for fewer than 9 credits of required research (dissertation) hours, and need full time status, may apply for Full-Time Certification.
 Students must have passed their qualifying/preliminary examination before applying for the full-time certification.
-This form requires approval of your graduate director and the Associate Dean of the Graduate School.
+The following forms for Full-Time Certification requires the approval of the graduate director and the Associate Dean of the Graduate School -

-- PhD Student (ABD) Full-Time Certification Guidelines and Application - Health Insurance Request Form: This form is to be used by Full-Time Certified students who are not funded, but would like to enroll in university health insurance.
+- Ph.D.
+Student (ABD) Full-Time Certification Guidelines and Application - Health Insurance Request Form: This form is to be used by Full-Time Certified students who are not funded, but would like to enroll in university health insurance.